| IntroductionOverview

 get through after a few attempts, turn up the volume just

 to that point where it gets through reliably.
+Conversely, if the packet

 does get digipeated, turn